Bhasfe/titanic/README.md

 # Titanic: Machine Learning from Disaster

 In this repository, you will find the road map that I followed to build a machine learning model for a Kaggle competition.
-The model's predictions has placed me in **top 6%** in the leaderboard (on 23th of Aug 20) with **80.143% accuracy**. <br>
+The model's predictions has placed me in **top 6%** in the leaderboard (on 23th of Aug 20) with **80.143% score**. <br>

 ![](images/kaggle.png)